lhchi04/Food-Pantry/README.md

 [Include a component diagram showing the relationships between the user profile, cart, and chatbot services, along with any external dependencies.]

 ## Screenshots/GIFs
-[Include screenshots or animated GIFs demonstrating key features of the application, such as browsing items, adding items to the cart, and interacting with the chatbot.]

 ## Dependencies
 - Python Flask